 Our project has a decidedly different scope than most current velocars, since we are staying close to the original Mochet-‘Velocar’.

 That does not just mean being a lightweight sociable tandem, offering cargo capacity and the cabrio feeling.
-The original velocars were built for city and countryside, for everyday transport in dense traffic and leisure tours and travelling on rough and unpaved roads.
+The original velocars were built for city and countryside, for everyday transport in dense traffic, leisure tours or travelling on rough and unpaved roads.